aluRamb0/HttpCacheHeadersMessageHandler/README.md

 services.AddDistributedMemoryCache();
 ```

-Add the messahe handler to your http client as follows
+Add the message handler to your http client as follows

 ```
 services.AddHttpClient<MyHttpClient>()